lynnfaraday/aresmush.com/tutorials/manage/roles.md

 * **Coder** gives access to the [tinker command](/tutorials/code/tinker.html) (which lets them execute arbitrary code) and commands to reload the game code.
 * **Builder** gives access to building commands, the ability to describe rooms, and the ability to teleport around.
 * **Guest** doesn't give any permissions, but the role is used to identify guest characters so the game can choose one when someone tries to log in as a guest.
-* **Approved** grants some basic permissions that are available to approved characters, such as the ability to use the 'home' command.
+* **Approved** grants some basic permissions that are available to approved characters, such as the ability to use the 'home' command and post to the forum.
 * **Everyone** is a default role granted to all characters, approved or not.

 Additionally, there is a special character - the master admin (default name Headwiz).
 The master admin has both the admin and coder roles, and is the only one that can assign those roles.

 {% note %}
 Coders essentially have the keys to the kingdom.
-They can do anything to the database, including changing the master admin password.
-Make sure you trust your coders!
+They can do anything to the database, including changing the master admin password, editing roles, etc.  Make sure you trust your coders!
 {% endnote %}

 ## Permissions